American manufacturers of alternatively sized keyboards

 European manufacturers of alternatively sized keyboards

-Also in Germany, Steingraeber & Sohne will make 6.0 and 5.5 inch octave keyboards for upright and grand pianos on request. https://www.steingraeber.de/en/
+In Germany, Steingraeber & Sohne will make 6.0 and 5.5 inch octave keyboards for upright and grand pianos on request. https://www.steingraeber.de/en/innovationen/narrow-keyboards/

 The UK manufacturer Pinkham Pianos will make alternatively sized keyboards for their range of upright and grand pianos at no extra cost compared with a standard keyboard.
 Pianos with any size key can be made according to the customer’s hands.
 Black key shapes and key coverings can also be varied to suit individual customer needs.
 The company will also make keyboards for other makes of pianos.
 For further information, see: